rust-or/good_lp/README.md

 ## Features and limitations

 - **Linear programming**.
 This crate currently supports only the definition of linear programs.
-You cannot use it with quadratic functions, for instance: you can maximise `3 * x + y`, but not `3 * x * y`.
+You cannot use it with quadratic functions.
+For instance: you can maximise `3 * x + y`, but not `3 * x * y`.
-- **Continuous and integer variables**. good_lp supports mixed integer-linear programming (MILP), but not all underlying solvers support integer variables.
+- **Continuous and integer variables**. good_lp itself supports mixed integer-linear programming (MILP), but not all underlying solvers support integer variables.
 - **Not a solver**.
 This crate uses other rust crates to provide the solvers.
   There is no solving algorithm in good_lp itself.
 If you have an issue with a solver,